pschaus/book_lepl1402/source/part1.rst

 Stopping a loop and skipping iterations
 ---------------------------------------

-Like in Python, you can leave a loop with the :code:`break` statement:
+Like in Python, you can leave a while loop or for loop with the :code:`break` statement:

 ..  code-block:: java